Common surface features of Mars: Scalloped topography

 Scalloped topography is common in the mid-latitudes of Mars, between 45° and 60° north and south.
 It is particularly prominent in the region of Utopia Planitia in the northern hemisphere and in the region of Peneus and Amphitrites Patera in the southern hemisphere.
 Such topography consists of shallow, rimless depressions with scalloped edges, commonly referred to as "scalloped depressions" or simply "scallops".
 Scalloped depressions can be isolated or clustered and sometimes seem to coalesce.
 A typical scalloped depression displays a gentle equator-facing slope and a steeper pole-facing scarp.
 This topographic asymmetry is probably due to differences in insolation.
 Scalloped depressions are believed to form from the removal of subsurface material, possibly interstitial ice, by sublimation.
 This process may still be happening at present.

 On November 22, 2016, NASA reported finding a large amount of underground ice in the Utopia Planitia region of Mars.
 The volume of water detected has been estimated to be equivalent to the volume of water in Lake Superior.

 The volume of water ice in the region were based on measurements from the ground-penetrating radar instrument on Mars Reconnaissance Orbiter, called SHARAD.
 From the data obtained from SHARAD, “dielectric permittivity”, or the dielectric constant was determined.
 The dielectric constant value was consistent with a large concentration of water ice.

 Scalloped ground, as seen by HiRISE under HiWish program.

 Close-up of scalloped ground, as seen by HiRISE under HiWish program.
 Surface is divided into polygons; these forms are common where ground freezes and thaws.
 Note: this is an enlargement of a previous image.

 Scalloped ground, as seen by HiRISE under HiWish program.

 Close-up of scalloped ground, as seen by HiRISE under HiWish program.
 Surface is divided into polygons; these forms are common where ground freezes and thaws.
 Note: this is an enlargement of a previous image.

 Stages in scallop formation, as seen by HiRISE.
 Location is Hellas quadrangle.

-Periglacial Scallops and polygons, as seen by HiRISE under HiWish program.